Cross-Resolution SAR Target Detection Using Structural Hierarchy Adaptation and Reliable Adjacency Alignment: Introduction

-The remainder of this article is organized as follows.
+The remainder of this paper is organized as follows.
 Section \ref{related work} reviews related works.
 Section \ref{evidential learning} explains how evidence learning is incorporated into SAR detection models.
-Building on the evidence-enhanced SAR detection framework, Section \ref{Methodology} details the proposed adaptation method.
+Building on the evidence-enhanced SAR detection framework, Section \ref{Methodology} details the proposed cross-resolution detection method.
 Section \ref{Experiments} presents the experimental results and analysis.
 Finally, Section \ref{conclusion} concludes the paper.